Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

 We are strongly inspired by the recent results on families of abelian varieties where similar type of results have been established, as well as by the recent uniform bounds on the number of common preperiodic points for rational maps of $\mathbb{P}^1$, initiated by DeMarco, Krieger and Ye \cite{DKY1,DKY2} in the cases of flexible Latt\`es maps and quadratic polynomials, and developed since then by Mavraki and Schmidt~\cite{Mavraki_Schmidt} and DeMarco and Mavraki~\cite{DeMarco-Mavraki}.
 Concerning families of abelian varieties, they naturally fall in the setting of family of polarized endomorphisms when taking the multiplication by $[n]$ morphism.
-In particular, we used ideas coming from the work of Gao-Habegger \cite{Gao-Habegger} where the Geometric Bogomolov conjecture is proved on curves (see also \cite{Cantat-Gao-Habegger-Xie, XY} for proofs in the general case), the work of Dimitrov-Gao-Habegger \cite{Dimitrov-Gao-Habegger} where a uniform bound on the number of rational points of a curve $C$, defined over a number field, inside its Jacobian is established (Uniform Mordell-Lang) and the works of K\"uhne \cite{Kuhne}, generalized by Yuan in arbitrary characteristic \cite{yuan_chara}, and Gao-Ge-K\"uhne \cite{GGK} where the Uniform Mordell-Lang Conjecture is generalized to arbitrary subvariety of an abelian variety.
+In particular, we used ideas coming from the work of Gao-Habegger \cite{Gao-Habegger} and Cantat-Gao-Habegger-Xie \cite{Cantat-Gao-Habegger-Xie} where the Geometric Bogomolov conjecture is proved in characteristic $0$ (note that Xie and Yuan recently managed the tour de force of proving it in arbitrary characteristic \cite{XY}).
+We also rely on the work of Dimitrov-Gao-Habegger \cite{Dimitrov-Gao-Habegger} where a uniform bound on the number of rational points of a curve $C$, defined over a number field, inside its Jacobian is established (Uniform Mordell-Lang) and the works of K\"uhne \cite{Kuhne}, generalized by Yuan in arbitrary characteristic \cite{yuan_chara}, and Gao-Ge-K\"uhne \cite{GGK} where the Uniform Mordell-Lang Conjecture is generalized to arbitrary subvariety of an abelian variety.

 ~

 A crucial point in our work is to link the notion of dynamical stability in complex dynamics, which can be characterized by positive closed currents, with the notion of dynamical height.
 In \cite{GV_Northcott}, relying on the theory of DSH functions of Dinh and Sibony \cite{dinhsibony2}, the first and third authors established such link for the $(1,1)$ \emph{bifurcation current} of a family of subvarieties, here we need to deal with the \emph{bifurcation measure}, which measures higher bifurcation phenomena.
 Let us explain those terms.